 Having grown up in the era where my choices were limited mostly to Malibu Barbie and her Malibu coterie, I am thrilled to see Mattel taking its most recognized spokesperson and having her explore an ever-widening variety of occupational fields.
 Upham the Chicago urbanite feels the same way.

 “I think that, because it’s Barbie doing these different jobs, girls see that these jobs are perfectly normal for girls to do.
 They too can be farmers or vets or beekeepers,” she noted.
 “I had an ERTL farm set as a kid but I was unique among my friends because every girl had dolls.
 Now they can have farming dolls.”

 Upham plans to purchase the Beekeeper and Chicken Farmer sets—available at Target, Wal-Mart, KMart and Amazon—for her daughters for Easter.
-My kids are sadly beyond the age of Barbie but, just in case, I might have texted the Mattel link for Farm Vet Barbie to my son Michael.
+My kids are sadly beyond the age of Barbie but, just in case, I might have texted the Mattel link for the Farm Vet to my son Michael.
 Every good vet-school student should have a Farm Vet Barbie—and maybe, just maybe, he’ll get Chicken Farmer Barbie for me for Mother’s Day.